Pete McCarthy: Travel writing: 1998–2004

 In March 1998 Hodder and Stoughton published McCarthy's first travel book, McCarthy's Bar: A Journey Of Discovery In Ireland, in which he described his travels and adventures in the west of the country, from Cork to Donegal, and the people he encountered during a quest to find pubs and bars called McCarthy's.
 The Daily Telegraph described the book as an "affectionate, revealing and well-lubricated look at the changing face of a country".

-McCarthy won "Newcomer of the Year" at the British Book Awards in 2002, and McCarthy's Bar was a great success, selling over a million copies.
+McCarthy won "Newcomer of the Year" at the British Book Awards in 2002.
+McCarthy's Bar was a great success, selling over a million copies.
 McCarthy admitted to a childlike pleasure in seeing his book take its place on the shelves among writers he had admired for years, and joked "If the literary life gets a little dull, there's always the thrill of going into W H Smith and moving McCarthy's Bar in front of Bill Bryson."
 His follow-up travel book, The Road to McCarthy, an account of further Irish-themed travels in Gibraltar, Morocco, New York City, Montana, Tasmania, Montserrat and Alaska in search of a McCarthy clan chieftain, was published in 2002.

 Peter McCarthy wrote his books with pen and paper.
-Asked if he was a technophobe, he said: "Yes big time.
+Asked if he was a technophobe, he said: "Yes, big time.
 I've got a kettle and a fridge, but I don't own a computer, a word processor or even a typewriter."

 He said in McCarthy's Bar that his grandfather's surname had been spelled 'MacCarthy'.
 "It's a translation from the Irish, the 'a' is optional."
 An uncle in County Cork told him that names of his ancestors in the 1700s had been recorded as "MacCartai".

 Later life and death

-McCarthy moved with his family from Brighton to a village in the South Downs in East Sussex, and enjoyed taking solitary walks across the Downs.
+McCarthy moved with his family from Brighton to a village in the South Downs in East Sussex and enjoyed taking solitary walks across the Downs.
 He described the landscape as "a kind of neolithic M25".
 After the success of his previous books, he was planning to write a third travel work exploring the six counties of Northern Ireland.

 McCarthy was diagnosed with cancer in February 2004 and died at the Royal Sussex Hospital in Brighton on 6 October 2004 at the age of 52.
 He was survived by his wife Irene and three daughters, Alice, Isabella and Coral.

-Bus operator Brighton & Hove named one of its fleet – bus 913 – after him in September 2006.
+Bus operator Brighton & Hove named one of its fleet, bus 913, after him in September 2006.